neonvoidx/homepage/content/tech/moving-to-stow.md

 # Why?

-I was using [yadm](https://yadm.io/) to manage my dotfiles, but I found it to be a bit cumbersome for my needs.
+I was using yadm[^1] to manage my dotfiles, but I found it to be a bit cumbersome for my needs.
 First, the management of entire home directory recursively with git had its quirks, I had to have a lot of `.gitignore`s and anytime I accidentally muscle memory typed `yadm add .` in my home folder, I was in for a bad time.
 I wanted a simpler solution that would allow me to manage my dotfiles more easily and with less overhead.

 # Finding something new

 I started looking around.
-Found [chezmoi](https://www.chezmoi.io/), and absolutely disliked it's management style, it's just not for me, and I'm not really sure what the hype is about.
-I heard nothing but praise for [stow](https://www.gnu.org/software/stow/), it's old and ancient (in the best ways), it's simple, and it's GNU.
+Found chezmoi[^2], and absolutely disliked it's management style, it's just not for me, and I'm not really sure what the hype is about.
+I heard nothing but praise for stow[^3], it's old and ancient (in the best ways), it's simple, and it's GNU.
 What's not to love?.

 # Difficulties

-I use multiple machines, a Macbook for work, Arch on my main desktop, and Arch on my laptop.
-With yadm I had the semi-nice option of Jinja templates and alternate files, i.e being able to have `.gitconfig##os.Darwin` vs `.gitconfig##default` etc.
+I use multiple machines, a Macbook for work, Arch[^4] on my main desktop, and Arch on my laptop.
+With yadm I had the semi-nice option of Jinja[^5] templates and alternate files, i.e being able to have `.gitconfig##os.Darwin` vs `.gitconfig##default` etc.

 ## So how do we solve this in stow?